dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.1.2 =
+* New: Option to show Social Sharing options meta box only for specific user roles

 = 3.1.1 =
 * Fix: When using shortcode [mashshare] without an "services" argument the number of large buttons is wrong.